Winter Hiking Gear and Clothes Guide

 Navigation Tools

 Having proper navigation tools is essential when winter hiking, especially if the trails are snow-covered.
 Sometimes the trail can be hard to find, so having a map and compass helps you avoid getting lost in winter conditions.
-I typically use the AllTrails app on my phone and I pay for an annual subscription that allows me to download maps offline, so when I’m hiking I don’t have to worry if I don’t have cell phone service.
+I typically use the AllTrails app on my phone and I pay for an annual subscription (AllTrails+) that allows me to download maps offline, so when I’m hiking I don’t have to worry if I don’t have cell phone service.
 Sometimes I’ll also bring paper maps with me.
 If you do opt to only take paper maps, I recommend learning how to use a compass to navigate.

 Portable Charger / Backup Battery